In this tutorial, we will learn the steps to mount USB Drives in Linux, using Step-by-Step instructions.

 Steps to Mount USB Drives in Linux

 Let’s go over the steps without any further delays.
-The entire process is extremely easy and I’ll walk you through it as a beginner.
+The entire process is straightforward, and I’ll walk you through it as a beginner.

 Step 1: Plug In The USB Drive

-Plug in the USB Drive in the correct USB Port (check for 2.x/3.x specific ports for better performance).
-Make sure your hardware is all fine and just with that we are done with Step 1 !
+Plug the USB Drive in the correct USB Port (check for 2.x/3.x specific ports for better performance).
+Make sure your hardware is all fine, and just with that, we are done with Step 1!

 Step 2: Identify Your USB Drive